mnemnion/gork/doc/orcish.md

 The real treasure is `?`, which prompts the Orc to search for the next token. `? fu` will earn you a comment containing the full Orcish definition of fu.
 This is a superpower for such a small beast.

 Lets say we have `: fu 34 + 12 / ; :` as a random definition. `? fu` will compell the Orc to utter the fell words `\ : fu 34 + 12 / ; : \ ` just as pretty as you please.
 Edge case: if you've stuck the actual function `\` in something, and `` ` ' \ `` will in fact do this, your comment will end in a bad place.
 So don't do that, or account for it.
-There's a newline after the concluding comment, and `?` never generates a newline otherwise, so there's that: this kind of nonsense is unlikely since normally we generate a comment by `2f T` for **emiT**.
+There's a newline after the concluding comment, and `?` never generates a newline otherwise, so there's that: this kind of nonsense is unlikely.

+If the word is direct, the Orc provides a hex dump, word aligned, up to the NEXT.
+If the next token is a numba, the Orc attempts to read a grunt from that address: if it's a DOCOL, a disassembly, direct gets a dump, otherwise, it glares at you.
+So `? ab23` tries to read the grunt from ab23.

+`h` 'hears' a single byte, putting it on the stack, while `S` says whatever's on top, popping it: only the low byte is sent. `Z` interprets the stack as hex and says it accordingly. `w` polls for a byte, hearing it if there's input; `h` blocks until it hears something. `h` and `S` do not filter the byte into a cha.

+The eye and ear port values are stored in the spleen; changing them is perforce implementation dependent.
+There will be an i/o library for fast multiport programming, likely centered around tokens with `\` in them.

+###Integrity

+`C`, stack effect `( adr count -> checksum )`, does an adler32 over the region of memory.

+I have some notions of Orcs using multiplexing to get around bad environments and to get away from bad input, but those are somewhat half-baked.